miaodai/miaodai.github.io/_pages/research.md

 ## Publications

-* "On the profitability of cross-ownership in Cournot oligopolies: Stock size matters."
-Journal of Environmental Economics and Management, Volume 111: 102597.
+* "On the profitability of cross-ownership in Cournot oligopolies: Stock size matters" with Hassan Benchekroun and Ngo Van Long (2022), Journal of Environmental Economics and Management, Volume 111: 102597.
+[Full Paper](https://doi.org/10.1016/j.jeem.2021.102597)
-(with Hassan Benchekroun and Ngo Van Long）[Full Paper](https://doi.org/10.1016/j.jeem.2021.102597)

 ## Working Papers

-* “The impact of cross-ownership on the value of a clean technology in the energy market.”
-Revised and Resubmitted to Environmental Modelling and Assessment". (with Hassan Benchekroun and Ngo Van Long）[Full Paper](/files/pdf/The Impact of Cross-ownership on the Value of a Clean Technology in the Energy Market.pdf)
+* “The impact of cross-ownership on the value of a clean technology in the energy market” with Hassan Benchekroun and Ngo Van Long (2021), Revised and Resubmitted to Environmental Modelling and Assessment.
+[Full Paper](/files/pdf/The Impact of Cross-ownership on the Value of a Clean Technology in the Energy Market.pdf)
 * “The political economy of trade in waste”.
 (Job Market Paper) [Full Paper](/files/pdf/The political economy of trade in waste.pdf)

 ## Work in Progress